 - Motivation and resilience

-Breathwork is not about slowing down your ambition.
+Breathwork for nervous system regulation is not about slowing down your ambition.
 It is about making sure your system can actually support it long term.

-Many professional men find that once their nervous system starts regulating more effectively, they experience:
+Many professional men using breathwork and structured breathing approaches find that once their nervous system starts regulating more effectively, they experience:

 - Better sleep